-According to the Alzheimer’s Association, over 5 million people in the United States suffer from Alzheimer’s disease.
-Additionally, about 1 in 3 people dies from Alzheimer’s or a different type of dementia.
-Understanding different types of dementia and the effects of it can help you prevent early onset of it.
+According to the Alzheimer’s Association, over 5 million people in the United States have Alzheimer’s disease.
+Additionally, about 1 in 3 people die from Alzheimer’s or a different type of dementia.
+Understanding different types of dementia and the effects of it can help you prevent the early onset of it.

 Understanding Different Types of Dementia

 Alzheimer’s is the most common and well-known type of dementia.
-It is the 6th leading cause of death in the U.S. and 1 in 9 people over the age of 65 will develop the disease.
+Consequently, it is the 6th leading cause of death in the U.S., and 1 in 9 people over the age of 65 will develop the disease.

-Alzheimer’s disease is caused by protein buildup in the brain referred to as plaque–similar to plaque buildup in arteries that cause high blood pressure or heart attacks.
-The blockage created by the proteins inhibits signals sent by the chemicals in the brain.
+Alzheimer’s disease starts with a protein buildup in the brain referred to as plaque–similar to plaque buildup in arteries that cause high blood pressure or heart attacks.
+Further, the blockage created by the proteins inhibits signals sent by the chemicals in the brain.

 Unfortunately, Alzheimer’s is a progressive disease that only worsens over time.
 There are treatments to help the chemicals transmit more efficiently, but there is no definitive cure for it.

 Women over the age of 65 are twice as likely to develop Alzheimer’s disease.
 Doctor’s aren’t exactly sure why that is, but a guess is that women tend to live longer.